 What is a convertible note?

 A convertible note is a financial instrument that is initially provided as a loan with accruing interest and, upon obtaining a Qualified Financing or other funding milestone, the loan converts into an equity stake in the company.
-If a Qualified Financing or other funding milestone is not reached prior to maturity of the loan, MassCEC will elect to either collect on the principal and interest due, or convert its loan into equity at the then current fair market value.
+If a Qualified Financing or other funding milestone is not reached prior to maturity of the loan, MassCEC will elect to either collect on the principal and interest due, or convert its loan into equity.

 Is there a conversion cap?